PlummersSoftwareLLC/Primes/PrimePerl/solution_2/README.md

 * perhaps a more idiomatic Perl style

+* using perls bitwise or-operator on two large "bit-strings" with operator |= instead  of stepping through

-On my computer solution_1 had 18 passes and solution_2 had 42.
+On my computer solution_1 had 18 passes and solution_2 now has 122.

+TODO if time: further speedup can probably be achieved by using the
+|= on real bit-vectors instead of strings of bit chars '0' and '1'.
+Since memory handled by |= would be 8 times less.
+Requires more "bit-fiddling" with perhaps pack("N*",...) or vec() on building the var $repeat.

 ## Author